 - Substance use disorder treatment

-Individuals referred to Recovery Coaching & Case Management Services will complete a “Montgomery County Recovery Coaching Referral Application Form” along with their provider (either within Central or an outside medical or behavioral health provider).
+Individuals referred to Recovery Coaching and Case Management Services will complete a “Montgomery County Recovery Coaching Referral Application” along with their provider (either within Central or an outside medical or behavioral health provider).
 Our Administrative Case Managers can also assist individuals with the application process.
-Once the referral application is submitted, if approved, the individual will be assigned to a Recovery Coach and begin services in a timely manner.
+An Administrative Case Manager can be reached at: (610) 277-4600.
+Once the referral application is submitted, and approved, the individual will be assigned to a Recovery Coach and/or Case Manager to begin receiving support.
 There is no cost to the individual receiving Case Management Services; these programs are funded through federal, state, and county sources.

 Locations and Contact Information